School Nurse

 All new students, as well as students entering 6th and 11th grades, are required to have a physical examination (MEH-1 form) completed by their doctor by September.
 Also, if your child needs to take any medication in school, please have their doctor complete the MED-1 form and return to the school nurse.
 Medication is not allowed to be given in school without the completed form.
 This includes asthma inhalers, epi-pens and any over the counter medication.
 Students are not allowed to bring medication to school without the completed MED-1.

-YOU CAN FIND ALL OF THE FOLLOWING FORMS IN THE FOLDER LINKED BELOW
+YOU CAN FIND REQUIRED MEDICAL FORMS IN THE FOLDER LINKED BELOW

 S-865 FORM